-For almost 10 years, Magenta has been the communication expert in the built environment, designing and delivering bespoke communication strategies for significant relocations and refurbishment projects.
-Whether you're moving several thousand people across the country or continent, or refurbing a smaller regional office, we can help you to get your message across so that everyone knows what's going on, when it's happening, what they need to do, how they need to do it and why.
+For almost 10 years, Magenta has been the communication expert in the built environment, designing and delivering bespoke communication strategies for significant workplace change projects.
+Whether you're planning a post-Covid return to the office, moving several thousand people across the country or continent or refurbing a smaller regional office, we can help you to get your message across so that everyone knows what's going on, when it's happening, what they need to do, how they need to do it and why.
 This makes your project run more smoothly, ensures people are engaged with the process and guarantees business continuity.

-Many organisations have in-house FM and comms teams who can manage most aspects of move communications and just need some extra support at either a strategic or operational level.
+Many organisations have in-house workplace and comms teams who can manage most aspects of workplace change communications and just need some extra support at either a strategic or operational level.
 Others require more comprehensive support.
-Whether you need a bespoke communications strategy created for your relocation or refurb project, or support in creating engaging material to deliver a strategy you've already produced, we can help.
-With teams in London and Toronto, together with partners around the world, we can seamlessly support cross-border projects.
+Whether you need a bespoke communications strategy created for your workplace change project, or support in creating engaging material to deliver a strategy you've already produced, we can help.
+With teams in London, New York and Toronto, together with partners around the world, we can seamlessly support cross-border projects.